Do Go On - 541 - The Freedom House Ambulance Service

 True, you don't have a special license.

-I don't have any special licenses.
+I don't have any special license.

-So it would just be like,
+So it would just be like a van or something.

 Like what about the car we had on one of our UK tours?